jandersson/flashback-or-familjeliv/README.md

 # flashback-or-familjeliv
-Classifier for Flashback vs Familjeliv Forums

-Classifies text as being from the Familjeliv or Flashback forums
+Classifies text as being from the Familjeliv or Flashback forums using ngram based language modeling.